youssifsamir/PetAdoption-App/README.md

 # Pet Adoption App

 Welcome to the Pet Adoption App repository!
 This mobile application is built using Flutter and Dart aimed at providing a seamless experience for pet adoption, merchandise shopping, and community engagement.
-With a clean UI/UX design, smooth usability, and integration of various features such as Google Maps, prize wheel spinning, QR scanning, and a points system
+With a clean UI/UX design, smooth usability, and integration of various features such as Google Maps, prize wheel spinning, QR scanning, and a points system.

 ## 🔥 Quick Preview